soumya997/soumya997.github.io/_posts/2022-03-27-sar-image-data1.md

-Comparison of the optical image and SAR image,
+# Comparison of the optical image and SAR image:
 - Microwaves are primarily sensitive to structure, water content, and also dielectric nature of the material. but Optical data are reflectance spectra obtained from sunlight and are primarily sensitive to the illumination characteristics and molecular components of the region being imaged.
 Optical images are most sensitive to color information but not SAR images.
 Here in the image, the right side image is the SAR image and the left side image is the optical image.
 You can see that there is a dam at the bottom of the SAR image but that information is a mission in the optical image.
 And this is because optical images take color information into consideration.

 In this image, we can see the clear topographical information for the SAR image but not for the optical image.
 And rever channels are also not visible in the optical images.